"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-This theme is designed by Shay Bocks for StudioPress themes and it runs on the popular Genesis framework too, cost $129.95 (Genesis Framework Included).
-As you can see from the price tag, this is not your regular $30 WordPress themes, right?
+This theme is designed by Shay Bocks for the StudioPress themes collections and it runs on the popular Genesis framework too.
+It Cost $129.95 (Genesis Framework included).

-NOTE – “If after reading through, you decide to purchase Foodie Pro Theme …here are some things to keep in mind:
+NOTE – “If after reading through this Foodie pro theme review, you decide to purchase foodie pro WordPress theme …here are some things to keep in mind:

-- If you have the Genesis Framework installed on your website already, make sure is up-to-date.
+- If you have the Genesis Framework installed on your website already, make sure it is up-to-date.

-- While you don’t need to “activate” Genesis before installing the theme, Foodie is a child theme which needs a parent theme to function properly.
+- While you don’t need to “activate” Genesis before installing the Foodie pro theme.
+Foodie is a child theme that needs a parent theme to function properly.

-- So Genesis activation is required before Foodie WordPress theme will function properly.
+- So Genesis activation is required before the Foodie WordPress theme will function properly.

-If you would like to import the demo widget into your WordPress blog, here are the steps to follow:
+If you would like to import the Foodie Pro demo widget into your WordPress blog, here are the steps to follow:

 - The first step is to make sure that you have all the necessary plugins available.
 The following plugins are recommended: